cragis/McP/instructions/awaken.md

 # McP StartUp instructions

+## Step 1: make a print sheet

+you cannot print directly on the belly (heated bed).
+You will need to affix a print sheet on top of it.

+Cut a glass or mirror plate to fit the heated bed (244mm x 254mm).
+If you use a bare glass bed, there are a number of glues that can be used to give good adhesion: dilute elmer's wood glue, hairspray, layerneer,   ...

-## Step 1: Make a PEI covered steel print bed
+Optional: Make a PEI covered print bed

-Get a steel sheet and a piece of PEI to to attach to it.
+Take your print sheet and a piece of PEI to attach to it.
 Clean the sheet as well as you can before applying the plastic.

 Here is a video that shows one way to apply the PEI: [PEI attachment] (https://www.youtube.com/watch?v=Zg9LDfDJrDc)

 A credit card or similar squeegee can help apply smoothly.

-##  Step 2: Get the x axis accurately horizontal

-1. Move the extruder to the left until in closes the x endstop switch.
-1. Get a spacer, about 2-10 mm thick.
-(Calipers work ok if you use a part where both sides are flat.)
-1. Move the extruder down by turning both threaded rods until the nozzle is just barely touching the spacer with the spacer resting on the bed.
-1. Move the extruder toward the right.
-(Don't let the nozzle touch anything.
-If it is getting closer to the bed, turn the right threaded rod.)
-1. At far right, move the extruder up or down with the right threaded rod until the nozzle is just barely touching the spacer with the spacer resting on the bed.
-1. Move the extruder back to the right and repeat until nozzle it exactly at the height of the spacer throughout the whole width of the bed.

-##  Step 3: Adjust inductive probe height

-1. Loosen the screw holding the inductive sensor (the threaded cylinder with the gray bottom that is right of and behind the nozzle).
-1. Adjust the height of the inductive sensor so that it is 0.6mm above the end of the nozzle.
-A plastic alignment aid that has a 0.6mm step on it is helpful.
-1. Tighten the screw.
-1. Make sure the lowest part of the sensor is visibly higher than the nozzle, but still less than 1mm higher.
+Affix the print sheet to the belly using binder clips.
+Remove the handles once the clips are attached.

-## Step 4: Turn on
+## Step 2: Turn on

 Plug your machine in.
 Turn on the switch.

+:warning: Often LCDs come with the key on the connectors reversed.
+If your LCD does not light up when you first turn on your printer, this is likely the problem.
+Turn off the printer.
+Now remove the black housing on the electrical connector by carefully prying it off of the board.
+Reverse the connector.
+Reapply it.

-## Step 5: Explore menus
+## Step 3: Explore menus

 Try navigating around the menus by turning and pushing the knob.
 Try to remember some of the possible selections.

-## Step 6: Test
+## Step 4: Testing

-If the test fails at any point, reset your printer (the button marked X).
+If the testing fails at any point, reset your printer (the button marked X).
 Then work to identify and fix the error.

 ### Test axes